 - Q What are the dietary recommendations for someone with an enlarged prostate?

-- Q What are the benefits of watchful waiting for BPH?
+- Q What is watchful waiting for BPH?